 Our Analysis and Test Results

-The Trail Lite's top and bottom are made from a durable 75 denier polyester material, making it one of the more durable sleeping pads in this review, along with the AirRail.
-This pad would do well somewhere you are tentative to bring a less durable pad to, such as the desert (sharp things) or somewhere with sharp rocks.
-We like the new lighter green color of the top materials but are a bit worried that it could start to show dirt over time.
+The Trail Lite's top and bottom are made from a durable 50 denier polyester material, making it one of the more durable sleeping pads in this review.
+This pad would do well somewhere you are tentative to bring a less durable pad to, such as the desert (pokey things) or somewhere with sharp rocks.
+We like the new grey color of the top materials but are a bit worried that it could start to show dirt over time.

-With the alterations to this product, the Trail Lite's weight has dropped by a few ounces to 25.6 ounces.
-We've added a few heavier items to our ranks including the Sea to Summit Comfort Plus (26.3 ounces) and the Trekker (30.7 ounces).
-The Trail Late is no longer the heaviest sleeping pad in this review.
-However, we would still be hesitant to carry this sleeping pad on an extended backpacking trip and would instead reach for the featherweight Therm-A-Rest NeoAir XLite - Women's.
-The saying on the trail goes: ounces equal pounds and pounds equal pain!
+With the alterations to this product, the Trail Lite's weight has dropped by a few ounces to 26 ounces.
+The Trail Lite is no longer the heaviest sleeping pad in this review.
+However, we would still be hesitant to carry it on an extended backpacking trip and would instead reach for other lighter, higher-scoring models.
+The saying on the trail goes: ounces equal pounds, and pounds equal pain!

 The Women's Trail Lite provides an excellent bang for your buck.
-At $80, you can't go wrong.
-This sleeping pad is warmer, more comfortable, and only slightly heavier and bulkier than the Prolite Plus Women's, which retails for $20 more.
+This sleeping pad is warmer, more comfortable, and only slightly heavier and bulkier than other self-inflating models that retail for more.
 If you would rather sacrifice a few ounces on your back for a few more pennies in your wallet, and potentially a few more winks of sleep, go with this pad.
-If you're looking for a slightly warmer and more deluxe base camping pad, you can pay a premium of $200 for the Comfort Plus.
-We'd prefer to land somewhere in the middle price wise and would drop $160 for our Editors' Choice the NeoAir XLite.